scg-unibe-ch/ese2016-team7/documentation/srs.md

 He can add pictures (optional) by uploading them.
 If he has uploaded pictures, he sees the name, the size and a delete option in a table.
 The user can add visiting times by choosing them in a calendar and setting the time.

+Users should be able to add ads for renting rooms and studios, but also for selling them.
+Furthermore, he should be able to hold auctions for a room/studio where users can bid for a selling price or rent in a given time window (specified by the user who placed the ad).
+Ads should also be able to have both an instant buy/rent option and an auction/bids (_To be done_).

 My rooms

 In an overview the user sees all the ads he has posted and all the ads he has bookmarked.